Endand/tic-tac-toe/README.md

 2. Players take turns marking a cell on the 3x3 grid.
 3. The game checks for a winner after each move.
 4. The game ends when a player wins or it's a draw.
+5. Select if you want to replay or not.
+If you replay, player order changes.

 ## Game Rules